jeremyButtler/find--Co-infections/README.md

     - Minimum number of reads to keep a cluster or bin.
   - -max-reads-per-con:                                          [300]
     - Max number of of reads to use in building a consensus.
-    - -extra-consensus-steps:                                    [2]\
+  - -extra-consensus-steps:                                      [2]
       - Number of times to rebuild the consensus using a new set of best reads.
-  - -read-ref-min-read-length:                                 [600]\
+  - -min-read-length:                                           [600]
     - Discard reads with read lengths under this setting during the binning step.
     - Minimum read length to keep a read when binning.
     - Length is compared after the trimming step.
-  - -read-ref-max-read-length:                                 [1000]\
+  - -max-read-length:                                          [1000]
     - Discard reads with read lengths over this setting during the binning step.
     - Length is compared after the trimming step.
+  - -min-median-q:                                             [10]
+    - Minimum read median quality score needed to keep a read in inital filtering steps.
+  - -min-mean-q:                                               [10]
+    - Minimum read mean quality score needed to keep a read in inital filtering steps.
+  - -min-per-reads:                                        [0.003=0.3%]
+    - Minimum percentage of total clustered reads needed to keep a cluster.
   - -enable-racon:                                               [No]
     - Use Racon in building consensuses.
   - -enable-medaka:                                              [No]